Wireless Security Considerations for the Aviation Sector

 Previously as Technical Director of INL’s Cybercore Integration Center, Mr. Austad created the Cybercore Program Office and led outreach to agencies, national labs, and academic institutions to build a collaborative, interdisciplinary teaming environment linked to a new Research & Education Campus at INL.
 Mr. Austad is the founding Chair of the Cyber Partnership for Advancing Resilient Control Systems (CyberPARC), a formal, self-organized collaboration between INL, Pacific Northwest National Laboratory, and Sandia National Laboratories.
 As a Director of INL’s Mission Support Center, now part of Cybercore, Mr. Austad led a senior technical group that developed new methods for analysis of targeted cyber threats, provided technical context for mitigation priorities, and created new paradigms for information sharing between industry infrastructure owners, threat analysis teams, and government leaders.
 He also served as the Director of the Special Programs Division, which developed special technology and analysis for defense and intelligence agencies in advanced materials, trace detection, nuclear non-proliferation, electronic warfare modeling, information operations, and wireless communications systems.

-Dr. Arupjyoti (Arup) Bhuyan is the Technical Director of the Wireless Security Institute in the Idaho National Laboratory.
+Dr. Arupjyoti (Arup) Bhuyan is a wireless researcher in the Idaho National Laboratory (INL) and the Technical Director of the INL Wireless Security Institute.
 The focus of his research is on secure implementation of future generations of wireless communications with scientific exploration and engineering innovations across the fields of wireless technology, cybersecurity, and computational science.
-Specific goals are to lead and focus wireless security research efforts for 5G and Beyond with national impact, to secure communications for a nationwide unmanned aerial system and for 5G spectrum sharing with distributed scheduling.
+Specific goals are to assure communications among critical infrastructure systems supporting control of the electric grid, emergency response, and nationwide unmanned aerial systems.
 Arup has extensive industry experience in wireless communications from his work before he joined INL in October, 2015.
-He received his Ph.D. in Engineering and Applied Sciences from Yale University and B.E. in Electrical Engineering & Electronics from Indian Institute of Science.
+He received his Ph.D. in Engineering and Applied Sciences from Yale University.
 He is a senior member of IEEE.

 Sneha Kumar Kasera is Associate Dean for Academic Affairs, College of Engineering and a Professor, School of Computing the University of Utah.
 He is leading the Advanced Networked Systems Research (ANSR) Lab that he founded in 2003.
 Sneha’s research interests include: networks and systems – technologies, protocols and applications encompassing mobile and pervasive systems and wireless networks, security, privacy, and reliability, Internet of Things, crowdsourcing, dynamic spectrum access, network resource management, network measurements and models, and social network applications.